refined-bits/refinedbitspodcast.com/_posts/2014-12-16-preparing-for-a-hackathon.md

 ### General Hackathon Process (00:11:56)

-* Be prepared | Have a plan
- * Try to make a plan ahead of time
  * Have an idea of what you want to build
  * Work on an ambitious but reasonable project
  * Bring the things you need